bj0rky/MX4N/README.md

 Stop bits : 1
 ```
 Insert USB A Male to Male adapter into the OTG usb port (USB-4) and you should see lots of text scrolling in your terminal window (rejoice!) :thumbsup:

+# How-to Build U-Boot

+Follow this guide

+or..

+One [script](scripts/README.md) to handle it all

+## How to flash new u-boot.img to board

+## How-To boot the new u-boot.img from SD